-Survey respondents report regular use of mass media, with the internet being the most popular medium at 88 per cent.
-Television is also common at 72 per cent; while newspaper readership is less common at 35 per cent (figure 9).
-Facebook is the most popular social media platform, with YouTube second, followed by Instagram and Google+.
-The number of social media platforms used by Malaysian respondents stands at three per person, on average.
+Thai survey respondents reported regular use of mass media, with the internet being the most popular medium (see figure 9).
+Television is commonly consumed, with 70 per cent reporting regular viewing; while newspapers are less commonly consumed, with 24 per cent reporting regular readership (see figure 9).
+Facebook is the most popular social media platform and YouTube is a consistent second, followed by Instagram and Google+.
+The number of social media platforms used by Thai respondents stands at 4.4 per person, on average.
+Also, the average number of news media sources consumed per person in Thailand was found to be higher than in the other countries in the study.